 Specification and variables

 Local projections are easy to estimate with state-dependent variables.
-We can thus include “Gold Standard” and a “core-periphery” dummy variables to interact with the set of other variables.
+We can thus include “gold standard” and a “core-periphery” dummy variables to interact with the set of other variables.
 This allows to estimate the effect of the shock for each group of countries defined in the previous section.
 As such, our model is the following:

 yi,t+hk=αi